agentmorris/camera-trap-ml-survey/README.md

 * Nandutu I, Atemkeng M, Okouma P. Intelligent systems using sensors and/or machine learning to mitigate wildlife–vehicle collisions: A review, challenges, and new perspectives.
 Sensors.
 2022 Mar 23;22(7):2478.

 #### Papers from 2024

+* Schillé L, Castagneyrol B, Mrazova A. Accuracy in bird predation assessment: Camera trap testing the efficacy of plasticine caterpillars as prey models.

+* Alipio C, McCullah-Boozer MR, Gaete CL, Hall LK.
+Spatiotemporal partitioning between the endangered San Joaquin kit fox and a novel mesocarnivore community in the urban environment as revealed by camera traps.
+Global Ecology and Conservation.
+2024 Sep 10:e03184.

 * Jasim E. Wildlife Animal Detection and Classification Using Deep Learning Models (Master's thesis, NTNU).